apollographql/apollo-server/docs/source/testing/mocking.md

 ## Using the default mocks

-You can turn on `apollo-server`'s default mocking logic by passing in a `mocks` option to the configuration of a new `ApolloServer` instance and setting that option to `true`.
+You can turn on `apollo-server`'s default mocking logic by passing in a `mocks` option to the configuration of a new `ApolloServer` instance and setting that option to true.

 ```js
 const { ApolloServer, gql } = require('apollo-server');